srikanth-srinvas/srikanth-srinivas.github.io/_posts/ISSAD_poster.md

 projects: true
-description: "UInsights into pbp Allelic mutations conferring resistance to Beta-Lactams in GBS isolates from India"
+description: "Insights into pbp Allelic mutations conferring resistance to Beta-Lactams in GBS isolates from India"
 ---

 **Bangalore, India 2023**